xcore/sw_gpio_examples/README.rst

 Documentation
 =============

-Quick starter guilde for the applications are avilable in the applciations seperately.
+Quick starter guilde for the applications are avilable for each application seperately in the applciation "doc_quickstart" folder seperately.

 Known Issues